Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - Click Enroll users.

-Warning: Anyone with an Other editing teacher role could accidentally delete or reconfigure parts of a course.
-Use it sparingly!
+Warning: Anyone with an Other editing teacher role can delete or reconfigure parts of a course.
+Use sparingly!

 Manually remove participants